skopp002/appliedml/homeworks/week5/readme.md

+The python file corresponding to this readme is IncomeForAdults.py

 With Random forest,
 The estimator is the number of trees there are expected to be in the random forest.
 Tweaking this value did not improve the accuracy infact degraded it a bit.